-Lauren is a lover of literature, language, and culture.
-As a multiracial individual, she has long been fascinated by both the divisions and the sameness that exists between cultures.
-That interest has led to a life-long exploration of both global and local cultures through books, travels, the consumption of art, and of course, a lot of adventurous eating.
+Born in the Midwest to a Taiwanese mother and a White American father, she has long been fascinated by both the divisions and the sameness that exists between cultures.
+That interest has led to a life-long exploration of both global and local cultures, through writing, art-making, traveling, and of course, a lot of adventurous eating.
 She resides in Saint Louis, Missouri, with her husband and bunnies.